Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 There was a formal delegation waiting to receive Father, all looking just as dressed up in fine cloth and tight collars, but lurking in the shadows at the edge of the room was Ian, looking a good deal *less* ridiculous in tan-colored pants and a black t-shirt, though the tee had something decidedly outlandish on the front: a man with a bucket on his head and the words *’I’m Jorge, I make the spackle.’* Whatever that meant.

-He gave Alex a wave, then gestured in a “follow me” kind of way and slipped out through a door.
+He gave Alex a wave, then gestured in a "follow me" kind of way and slipped out through a door.
 Alex glanced up at his father, who nodded *‘go on,’* and followed.

 There was a short tunnel lined with colorful displays that flickered and changed as he walked past them, welcoming him to Folctha and showing off exciting views of the city, the scenery, low-price weekend tickets to other jump destinations, and…wrist watches?
 Weird.
 It ended in a row of glass booths, with Ian waiting just beyond them.